Asimov500/Moogle/README.md

 # Moogle
  A cow search engine.

  This is a small web app created to show the possibilities of react.
 Even though this is a small app, it shows that I have mastered the rudimentary fundamentals of react, routing and JSX.
  You can see a live version of this app at http://moogle.asimoventerprises.co.uk

  The Moogle logo is an SVG designed in illustrator.
 I tend to design all my logos in illustrator.
 I try when possible to use SVGs on a webpage, as they load quick, they are small in size, and can be scalable to any dimensions.

- The app is also reponsive and can scale to any size for mobile phones, or tablets.
+ The app is also responsive and can scale to any size for mobile phones, or tablets.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).